Shihao Xu

 Profile

-I am Shihao Xu, a first-year PhD student at the School of Law, University of Leeds.
-With a strong background in Audit and Law, having completed a double degree at Southwest University of Political Science & Law in China in 2013, I have spent the last few years working as a financial accountant for a large Chinese central enterprise.
-During this time, I was responsible for overseeing the accounting and taxation of large infrastructure projects, which has provided me with valuable real-world experience in corporate governance.
+I am Shihao Xu, a PhD Candidate at the School of Law, University of Leeds.
+My academic journey began with a dual degree in Audit and Law from Southwest University of Political Science & Law in China (2013).
+Following this, I worked as a financial accountant at a major Chinese state-owned enterprise, where I was responsible for the accounting and tax management of large-scale infrastructure projects.
+This role provided me with substantial, hands-on experience in corporate governance and financial compliance.

 While research is my primary focus, my wife remains the center of my world.
 She is a constant source of inspiration and support, and the driving force behind everything I do.
 In my free time, I enjoy bartending, watching football games and diving.